apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/multipartuploader.md

 ```

 If a filesystem does not support concurrent uploads to a destination,
-then the following precondition is added
+then the following precondition is added:

 ```python
 if path in values(FS.Uploads) raise PathExistsException, IOException
 ```

 #### Postconditions

-The outcome of this operation is that the filesystem state is updated with a new
+Once the initialization operation completes, the filesystem state is updated with a new
 active upload, with a new handle, this handle being returned to the caller.

 ```python